 Australia is a safe country.

-Australia is known for its low crime rate compared to other countries in this world.
-The community-minded nature of the Australian people makes this country a safe place to live.
+Australia has a very low crime rate when compared to other countries around the world.
+People in Australia have a strong sense of community, which helps make the country a safe place to live.

 The eighth-best public healthcare system in the WORLD.

 People have said that Australia has one of the best health care systems in the industrialized world.
 This is another reason why South Africans love living in Australia.